List of Pound Puppies characters: Pound Puppies

 Reflex (Schnoodle/Old English sheepdog mix) – Reflex is a lovesick dog.
 His tactic is kissing all of his friends, which is followed by his catchphrase "I love you!" every time he hears a bell ring.
 His tactic can be used whenever needed, but most of the time, instead of doing it for mischief he uses it to make his friends happy whenever they feel sad.
 It also turns the other Pound Puppies back to normal when they are brainwashed by Marvin McNasty's Mean Machine.
 He is a mix with a purebred Bernese Mountain dog.
-Reflex appears in Pound Puppies and the Legend of Big Paw.
-He is voiced by Hal Rayle.
+Reflex appears in Pound Puppies and the Legend of Big Paw, voiced by Hal Rayle.

-Violet Vanderfeller (Greyhound/Shar Pei Mix) – A dog from a rich family who is kidnapped by Flack and Tubbs as a ransom.
+Violet Vanderfeller (Greyhound/Shar Pei Mix) – a dog from a rich family who is kidnapped by Flack and Tubbs as a ransom.
 However, Violet is able to escape from her kidnappers and lands in the City Pound.
 She has a crush on Cooler.
 At the end of the Pound Puppies TV special, she is happily reunited with her owners.
 Until the end of the TV special, Cooler referred Violet as "Sam".
-Along with Barkerville and Scrounger, Violet makes a brief cameo appearance in the Season 1 episode Wagga Wagga at the beginning of Cooler's flashback.
+Along with Barkerville and Scrounger, Violet makes a brief cameo appearance in the Season 1 episode "Wagga Wagga" at the beginning of Cooler's flashback.
 Her hobby is relaxing in a bath.
 She also has a hobby of teaching younger puppies about manners.
-Voiced by Gail Matthius.
+Violet is voiced by Gail Matthius.

-Louie (Cane Corso/Chinook Mix) – A dog who served food to Violet and Cooler.
+Louie (Cane Corso/Chinook Mix) – a dog who served food to Violet and Cooler.
 Louie is an excellent cook.
 He speaks with a French accent.
 According to Cooler, Louie is not a good joke teller.
 He has an assistant who plays a violin.
-Louie appears in the Pound Puppies TV special.
-Voiced by Don Messick.
+Louie appears in the Pound Puppies TV special, voiced by Don Messick.

-Scrounger (Beagle/Shar Pei Mix) – In the Pound Puppies TV Special, he is a member of the Pound Puppies with yellow fur and loved garbage.
+Scrounger (Beagle/Shar Pei Mix) – in the Pound Puppies TV special, he is a member of the Pound Puppies with yellow fur and loved garbage.
 He has a record of 29 escapes.
 His habit is finding junk, trinkets, or useless knick-knacks.
-In the Season 1 episode Wagga Wagga, he makes a brief cameo appearance with Violet and Barkerville in the beginning of Cooler's flashback.
-Scrounger's guest starring role is in Garbage Night: The Musical.
+In the Season 1 episode "Wagga Wagga", he makes a brief cameo appearance with Violet and Barkerville in the beginning of Cooler's flashback.
+Scrounger's guest starring role is in "Garbage Night: The Musical".
 This time, Scrounger's fur is gray and his eating habits gives him frequent stomach aches.
 Despite his earlier refusal to eat healthy foods, the Pound Puppies are able to show him the truth behind eating junk food and Scrounger no longer eats garbage.
 He is later adopted by Melissa.
 He is voiced by Ron Palillo in the TV special, Frank Welker and Gregg Berger in the TV series.